 Scholarships and Award

 Celebrating and supporting emerging researchers is an essential component of CIMVHR’s mission.
-Over the past decade, we have presented 23 scholarships and awards to master’s and doctoral students who demonstrate excellence, dedication, and promise within the field of military, Veteran, and family health research.
-In 2021, three exceptional researchers were honoured at CIMVHR’s Annual Forum.
+Over the past decade, we have presented 26 scholarships and awards to master’s and doctoral students who demonstrate excellence, dedication, and promise within the field of military, Veteran, and family health research.
+In 2022, three exceptional researchers were honoured at CIMVHR’s Annual Forum.

-Dr. Mark Zamorski Award
+The Dr. Mark Zamorski Award

 This award honours the legacy of Dr. Mark Zamorski, a specialist in epidemiological and health services research on mental health problems in military personnel, and a steadfast CIMVHR supporter.
 Dr. Zamorski led the Research and Analysis Section of the Directorate of Mental Health for the Canadian Forces Health Services Group from 2002 until his passing in 2018.
 Before his death, Dr. Zamorski and his husband, Philip Edwards, set up a $5,000 annual award for post-graduate students researching epidemiological and mental health problems in military personnel, Veterans, and their families.
 In recent year’s Mr. Edwards increased the annual award $10,000.

 Lay Summary of the Research